marcorm/node-express-passport_oauth/README.md

 ```
 visit **http://localhost:3000** in you browser

-### Google and Facebook apps
+### Google and Facebook apps (required)
-To create an app (needed) on Facebook go to: https://developers.facebook.com/apps/
+To create an app on Facebook go to: https://developers.facebook.com/apps/
-To create an app (needed) on Google go to: https://console.developers.google.com/project
+To create an app on Google go to: https://console.developers.google.com/project

-### MongoDB URI
+### MongoDB URI (required)
 I use mongolab for my mongodb instance.
 It's a great service, easy to use. https://mongolab.com/
 You can use what you want, either a local instance of mongodb.